OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/nodejs/Readme.md

 This feature shown in this sample is in Public Developer Preview and is supported in desktop and mobile.

-- Interaction with Adaptive Cards
+## Interaction with Adaptive Cards

-## Interaction with app.

 ![Tab Adaptive CardsGif](Images/tabAdaptiveCardsGif.gif)